tom5610/amazon-sagemaker-mlu-workshop-2022/1.autopilot/README.md

 ## Why SageMaker Autopilot?

 To solve tabular data ML problems is non-trivial, potentially organizations may hire data scientists / ML engineers (expensive resources) to work on the problem.
-Amazon SageMaker Autopilot makes machine learning easier and faster and it help you build classification and regression models without deep machine learning knowledge.
+Amazon SageMaker Autopilot makes machine learning easier and faster and helps you build classification and regression models without deep machine learning knowledge.

 ## Worshop Guidance

 In this workshop, we will use SageMaker Autopilot to create an experiment.
-This consists of two key steps: (1) **Preparing training data set** ( to store the training data on S3 bucket ) (2) **Create an Autopilot experiment job**.
-Creating an Autopilot experiment can be done in one of two ways - using SageMaker Studio (without code) or using SageMaker Python SDK (with code).
-In this workshop, you can choose between either of the two approaches.
-Follow the steps below to complete this workshop.
+This consists of two key steps:

 1. [1 Preparing Training Data](#1-Preparing-Training-Data)
 1. [2 Create an Autopilot Experiment](#2-Create-an-Autopilot-Experiment)